ryanrwagner/DatalogGracefulDegradation/README.md

 # An impact of 0 for any of the parameters below means that it is not required.
 For example, data may be public, so confidentiality is not a concern.
 + consumesData(FuncName,ConsumesSet,Data,CImpact,IImpact,AImpact)
 # The following two lines define that FunctName requires Data for AND(OR(TargetService1,TargetService2),OR(TargetService3,TargetService4)).
 That is, either 1 or 2, AND either 3 or 4.
+# CImpact, IImpact, and AImpact are weighted values that must add to 1.0
 + consumesData(FuncName,[TargetService1,TargetService2],Data,CImpact,IImpact,AImpact)
 + consumesData(FuncName,[TargetService3,TargetService4],Data,CImpact,IImpact,AImpact)